stewieduey/Phase-1-Project/readme.md

 2. View the list of superheroes and their names.
 3. Click on a superhero's image to display their superpowers.
 4. Click "DuMark's Faves" to filter and display favorite superheroes.
-5. Click the "Delete" button next to a superhero's name to remove them from the list.

 ## Development
 - The web app is built using HTML and JavaScript.
-- It uses the Fetch API to retrieve superhero data from a JSON file or API.
+- It uses the Fetch API to retrieve superhero data from a JSON file that I made.
-- Event listeners are used to handle interactions like displaying superpowers and filtering favorites.
+- Event listeners are used to handle interactions like displaying superpowers and filtering DuMark's favorites.
-- Deleting a superhero removes them from the list by removing their list item element.

 ## Issues